lerna/lerna/website/docs/features/legacy-package-management.md

 By removing these legacy pieces which have better alternatives natively in package managers, we and the rest of the lerna community will be freed up to concentrate our efforts on things which are uniquely valuable about lerna (such as, but not limited to, versioning and publishing), and making them the best they can be!

-From version 7, therefore, we will no longer ship the legacy package management commands (such as lerna bootstrap, lerna add and lerna link) by default with lerna, and instead make them available as an add-on via a separate package (name TBD).
+From version 7, therefore, we will no longer ship the legacy package management commands (such as lerna bootstrap, lerna add and lerna link) by default with lerna, and instead make them available as an add-on via a separate package - `@lerna/legacy-package-management`.

 This new package can be thought of as being in maintenance mode only - no new features will be considered for legacy package management concerns (such as lerna bootstrap, lerna add and lerna link), and we will only look to merge critical patches and security updates.